Ethiopian Highlands: Climate

+Spatial distribution of temperature in Ethiopia is determined primarily by altitude and latitude.
+Altitude is the main factor that determines the spatial distribution of temperature in Ethiopia.
+Ethiopia lies within the tropics, a zone of maximum insolation, where every place has overhead sun twice a year.
+However, considerable portions of Ethiopia are highland areas, and their altitudes give them non-tropical temperatures.
+Ethiopia's tropical climate occur in lowlands at the country's peripheries.
 The predominant climate of the Ethiopian Highlands is the Alpine climate.

 Because the highlands elevate Ethiopia, located close to the equator, this has resulted in giving this country an unexpectedly temperate climate.
 Further, these mountains catch the precipitation of the monsoon winds of the Indian Ocean, resulting in a rainy season that lasts from June until mid-September.
 These heavy rains cause the Nile to flood in the summer, a phenomenon that puzzled the ancient Greeks, as the summer is the driest season in the Mediterranean climate that they knew.

 Ecology

-The Ethiopian Highlands share a similar flora and fauna of other mountainous regions of Africa; this distinctive flora and fauna is known as Afromontane but from the time of the last ice age has been populated with some Eurasian (palearctic) flora.
-The habitats are somewhat different on either side of the Great Rift Valley that splits the highlands.
+The Ethiopian Highlands share a similar flora and fauna to other mountainous regions of Africa; this distinctive flora and fauna is known as Afromontane, but from the time of the last ice age the region has been populated with some Eurasian (palearctic) flora.
+The habitats are somewhat different on either side of the Great Rift Valley which splits the highlands.